-Our assessment is that the lower-harm violence offences are stable from the Crime Survey.
-However, police recorded crime data and NHS data give more insight into the lower-volume but higher-harm violence, which the survey doesn't capture well.
-These indicate:
+There has been no change in commonly occurring types of violent crime, but increases in some lower-volume, higher-harm types of violence.
+Our assessment from the Crime Survey is that the level of lower-harm violent offences are stable.
+However, police recorded crime data and NHS data give more insight into the lower-volume but higher-harm violence that the survey does not capture well.
+These data sources show: